Er-Sadiq/Go-Secure/README.md

 ```
 ## FAQ

-#### Does it Requrie Api Key
+#### Does it Require any Api Key ?

-Yes,it needs an API key From Virus Total as now more functionality will be added as i progress with the development
+Yes,it require an API key From Virus Total as of now ,more functionality will be added as i progress with the development

 ### Contribution
 Contributions are welcome!
 Fork the repo and submit a pull request with your enhancements.